- Solicitors For Business

 Case Study: Plumber Claims After Contracting Mesothelioma

-A family have been awarded a substantial settlement after the death of a family member due to his exposure to asbestos resulted in him contracting mesothelioma and eventually his death.
+A family have been awarded a £59,988 settlement after the death of a family member due to contracting mesothelioma following exposure to asbestos.

 Mr R was exposed to asbestos whilst working for a building firm, subsequently contracting mesothelioma.
 He decided to make a claim with JMW Solicitors and Andrew Lilley, partner, handled the case.